 Unwanted Life readers.

-Common problems are hypermobility in joints (they like to dislocate for example!), chronic pain, fragile tissue and much more but many of us struggle on a day to day basis with chronic pains and weakened immune system.
+Common problems are hypermobility in joints (they like to dislocate, for example!), chronic pain, fragile tissue and much more, but many of us struggle on a day-to-day basis with chronic pains and a weakened immune system.
 This is my case as well.

 How Can You Help?